sprillo/caching-decorator/README.md

 ## Implementation details

+Please read the notebook `Writing-a-caching-decorator-from-scratch.ipynb` for a complete walkthrough implementing the caching decorator from scratch, step by step!

-Internally, the caching decorator works by hashing the function's argument names and values into a hexadecimal string of length 128.
+TL;DR: Internally, the caching decorator works by hashing the function's argument names and values into a hexadecimal string of length 128.
 This determines where the output of the function should be stored.

 ## What functions can I cache?